Why You Might Feel Like Love Is Not Real

 While many people instinctively think of romantic love when this term comes to mind, there are many different types of it.
 Love can also be platonic or familial, or even directed at the self.
 The fact that love of varying kinds can exist between all different types of people—parents, children, siblings, cousins, grandparents, friends, lovers, partners, neighbors, community, and even coworkers—is a testament to the reality of this concept and emotion.
 So what might make someone feel like love isn’t real?

-Why someone may feel like love isn’t real
+Why it can feel like love isn’t real

 The impact of depression